artistotless/windetta/README.md

 *How It Works*

-1. Any user can initiate a MatchHub, setting the game and wager.
+1. Any user can create a MatchHub, specifying the game and wager.
+The game is played.
-2. Initiator Tailor MatchHubs with plugins, defining filters and conditions (Optional)
+2. The initiator can customize the MatchHub with plugins, including filters and conditions (optional).
-3. Other users join to room in existing MatchHub.
+3. Other users can join the existing MatchHub room.
-4. AutoReadyStrategy (if its defined) comes to play in order to decide when to set MatchHub state as "Ready"
+4. If AutoReadyStrategy is defined, it will determine when to set the MatchHub state to 'Ready' for the game to begin.
-5. The game kicks off
+5. The match begins.
 ---

 #### *Development Plans*

-It is planned to introduce real-time games in the future.
-The release of the project token will add unique features, including stickers for chat, the allocation of nicknames and privileges for participation in exclusive tournaments.
+Include the introduction of real-time games in the future.
+The project token release will unlock unique features such as chat stickers, nicknames, and privileges to participate in exclusive tournaments.

 #### *Conclusion*

-Windetta is not just a platform; it's a community of individuals united by a love for games and a desire to earn.
-Love to become the premier destination for those who appreciate the thrill, skills, and an innovative approach to pvp gaming.
-Join us, and let's collectively shape the future of pvp gaming on TON.
+Windetta is more than just a platform; it is a community of individuals united by their love for games and their desire to earn.
+Love to become the premier destination for those who appreciate the thrill, skill, and innovative approach to pvp gaming.
+Join us and help shape the future of PvP gaming on TON.

 ---
 #### *Development Progress*
-- [x] OpenId authentication/authorization
-- [x] MatchHub core
+- [x] MatchHub system
 - [x] MatchHub plugins
 - [x] TopUp, Withdraw TON
 - [x] SignalR integration
-- [x] Mongo integration
 - [x] Windetta.Wallet service
 - [x] Windetta.Operations service
 - [ ] 100% test coverage